psu13/mutable-hakyll/draft/the-problem-with-measurement.md

 generalizations of it do a pretty good job of describing the motion of macroscopic objects in most situations that you can put macroscopic objects into.

-The generalization of Newtons formula above can be set up so you put some numbers into a single black box, turn a crank, and every answer that you ever needed falls out the other side.
+When I was in college I took the sophomore mechanics class while dabbling with the idea of a double major.
+In this class I experienced one of the great betrayals of  my life.
+It turns out that if you know just a little bit more math you can put every single one of those tedious first year $F = ma$ mechanics problems into a single black box and get the right answer by turning a crank.

 This magic box is a set of *differential equations* that describe how the system you have described evolves in time.
 I am not going to go into the details of how differential equations work, because honestly I don't know them.
 But, for reference they look something like this: